Skip to content

 • Butter: Make sure to leave the butter out an hour before making the cookies or follow these tips on how to soften butter.
 If you’re using salted butter, omit ½ teaspoon of salt from the recipe.

 • Old-fashioned oats: These can sometimes be called rolled oats.
-Use old-fashioned oats and not quick-cooking oats, or you may end up with dry cookies.
+Use old-fashioned oats and not quick-cooking oats, or you may end up with dry oatmeal chocolate chip cookies.

-• Chocolate chips: I like to use semisweet chocolate chips, but you can easily substitute your favorite kind of chip.
+• Chocolate chips: I like to use semi-sweet chocolate chips, but you can easily substitute your favorite dark chocolate chip or milk chocolate chip.

 • Vanilla extract: I prefer to use pure vanilla extract for the best flavor.